Linus4/eldritchinstinct/main.typ

 === Motivation

-Investigators are confronted with life-threatening violence, mind-breaking revelations and demanding tasks. _During play_, conceive and adapt the reason why your character would push on despite all of this.
-See *Motivation Table* to help you develop your PC's motivation.
+Investigators are confronted with life-threatening violence and mind-breaking revelations. _During play_, conceive and adapt the reason why your character would push on despite all of this.
+See *Motivation Ideas* to help you develop your PC's motivation.

 #table(
   columns: (auto, auto, auto, auto, auto, auto, auto, auto),